steven-haddix/kenny-loggins/README.md

 ### getLogger
 Returns a new or already created instance of a logger.
 See "Logger API" for information on logger instances.
 ```
-import { KennyLoggins, Level } from 'wendys-kenny-loggins'
+import { KennyLoggins, Level } from 'kenny-loggins'
 const logger = KennyLoggins.getLogger('common_web.serviceClients.menuClient')
 ```